Aghlabid dynasty: Italian Peninsula

-Malta, Sardinia and Corsica
+Malta, Sardinia, and Corsica

 Elsewhere in the central Mediterranean, the Aghlabids conquered the island of Malta in 870.
 They also attacked or raided Sardinia and Corsica.
 Some modern references state that Sardinia came under Aghlabid control around 810 or after the beginning of the conquest of Sicily in 827.
 The historian Corrado Zedda argues that the island hosted a Muslim presence during the Aghlabid period, possibly a limited foothold along the coasts that forcibly coexisted with the local Byzantine government.
 In contrast, the historian Alex Metcalfe argues that the available evidence for any Muslim occupation or colonisation of the island during this period is limited and inconclusive, and that Muslim attacks were limited to raids.
 According to Fabio Pinna, most Sardinian historians and archaeologists studying this period of the island's history have reached the same conclusion, denying that a Muslim conquest and occupation of Sardinia took place, due to insufficient supporting evidence from archaeology and local historical records.

 Apogee in Ifriqiya

 The expansion campaign into Sicily, which Ziyadat Allah launched right after defeating the jund rebellion that started in 824, gave the restless Arab troops of Ifriqiya a new outlet for their military energies.
 It also brought in new revenues to the Aghlabid state.
 At home, the Aghlabid emirs faced significant criticism from Maliki religious scholars, who held great influence as religious elites in the region.
 They dealt with this problem by drawing the Maliki scholars into the orbit of the state and granting them appointments to high religious offices.
 They also countered criticism of their wealth and privilege by publicly dispensing charity to the poor and sponsoring the construction and expansion of mosques.
 All of these factors led to greater internal stability and peace in Ifriqiya after 827.
 Agriculture and trans-Saharan trade were further developed under Aghlabid rule, leading to economic expansion and a growing urban population.

 The Aghlabid emirs sponsored building projects, notably the rebuilding of the Great Mosque of Kairouan, and the kingdom developed an architectural style which combined Abbasid and Byzantine architecture.
-In 876 Ibrahim II ibn Ahmad moved his residence from al-Abbasiya to a new palace-city that he founded, called Raqqada.
-The new city contained a mosque, baths, market, and several palaces.
+In 876, Ibrahim II ibn Ahmad moved his residence from al-Abbasiya to a new palace-city that he founded, called Raqqada.
+The new city contained a mosque, baths, a market, and several palaces.
 For the rest of his life, Ibrahim II resided in a palace called Qasr al-Fath (قصر الفتح), which also remained the residence of his successors (except for some periods when they moved to Tunis).